 There are circumstances when a child or adult might be a risk either to themselves or others and does not respond to requests.
-On these occasions the use of reasonable force may be necessary to safeguard children and adults.
-Staff have the power to use reasonable force to prevent children committing an offence, injuring themselves or others, or damaging property and to maintain good order and discipline at school or among children (section 93 of Education and Inspections Act 2006).
-The child should be removed from the situation as soon as possible and a member of SLT notified immediately and immediate action will be taken to involve parents/carers.
+On these occasions the use of positive handling may be necessary to safeguard children and adults.
+Staff have the authority to use reasonable force to prevent children committing an offence, injuring themselves or others, or damaging property and to maintain good order and discipline at school or among children (section 93 of Education and Inspections Act 2006).
+In these instances, the child should be removed from the situation as soon as possible and a member of SLT notified immediately and immediate action will be taken to involve parents/carers.